Project Address: 119 & 121 Main Street, Succasunna

 The building design for these two 6-plexes won the 2013 Award of Excellence from Community Builders & Remodelers Association of NJ for Best Affordable Mt.
 Laurel Home when it was first designed and constructed on Morris Avenue in Summit, NJ.

 Roxbury Township donated the property and committed $900,000 from its Affordable Housing Trust Fund to offset environmental cleanup costs and construction-related expenses for the project.
-New Jersey Natural Gas provided the first house sponsorship of $75,000.
+GAF, Lakeland Bank and New Jersey Natural Gas provided the first house sponsorships of $75,000 each.
 Additional funding includes a governmental grant from the Self-help Homeownership Opportunity Program (SHOP) and sponsorships from Richmond County Savings Bank, Investors Bank, Conti Enterprises, TD Charitable Foundation, Valley Bank and DiPaolo Foundation.

 Pro bono professional services have been contributed by attorney Sean Monaghan, Esq.; attorney James P. Mullen, Esq.; architect Seth Leeb Architect, AIA; Stewart Surveying & Engineering, LLC; professional planning and traffic engineering consultant Eric Keller, PE, PP, of Bowman Consulting; real estate appraiser David T. Bossart of Property Research Associates; environmental consultant Eikon Planning and Design, LLC; and landscape designer Elizabeth Johnson of Gardens by Elizabeth.
 Alliance Property Management will be providing condo management services.